 Product Development & Design

 The PEM Technology Gateway builds on IT Sligo's immense in-house expertise to add value to product development and design activities.
-These include

 Non-Conventional Machining: PEM staff have extensive experience in the development, application & refining of non-convention engineering methods, which can be used to facilitate companies in establishing & utilising non-conventional machining processes.